Aveos Fleet Performance: Expansion after Aveos Liquidation

 Aeroman remains open: its El Salvador operations are not part of the Aveos bankruptcy filing.
 Aeroman does not work on Air Canada planes, though the airline is now looking at lower-cost repair service options.

 Aeroman's parent company, Aero Technical Support & Services Holdings, is expanding in El Salvador even as its Canadian arm liquidates its assets after terminating more than 2,600 employees.
 According to Ernesto Ruiz, Chief Executive Officer of Aeroman, "Aeroman is a completely separate entity and is not impacted in any material way by the CCAA filing in Canada.
 We are extremely pleased with how well Aeroman is doing; we are adding a new hangar to accommodate three new lines for narrow body aircraft that will be operational by the end of March 2012."
-Mr. Ruiz also said, "We have some 1,800 employees either working on the aircraft or in support functions.
+Ruiz also said, "We have some 1,800 employees either working on the aircraft or in support functions.
 We have more than 200 technicians in training for these new lines of production, which will bring Aeroman to more than 2,000 employees once they are in operation."